 Additionally, the Festival of Cultures offers children’s activities such as balloon art, glitter tattoos and face painting, a magic show, exhibits from Pellissippi State’s own international students, and international food.

 Festival of Cultures is one of the events that make up the college’s arts and culture series, The Arts at Pellissippi State.
 The series brings to the community cultural activities ranging from music and theatre to international celebrations, lectures, and the fine arts.
 This year, the arts series commemorates Pellissippi State’s 40th anniversary.

-For more information about the college and The Arts at Pellissippi State, visit www.pstcc.edu or call (865) 694-6400.
+For more information on the festival and other arts series events, visit www.pstcc.edu/arts or call (865) 694-6400.
 To request accommodations for a disability, contact the executive director of Human Resources at (865) 694-6607 or firstname.lastname@example.org.